Rational curves on \bar{M}_g and K3 surfaces

 which coincides with the Kodaira-Spencer map of the family $f$ at $b$.\\ \end{prop} We will call \emph{rational fibrations} the fibrations parametrized by $\mathbb{P}^1$.
 All examples of rational fibrations are obtained as follows.\\ Let $S$ be a projective nonsingular surface and let $C \subset S$ be a projective nonsingular connected curve of genus $g$ such that $\dim(|C|) \geq 1$.
 Consider a linear pencil $\Lambda$ contained in $|C|$ whose general member is nonsingular and let $\epsilon:X \rightarrow S$ be the blow-up at the (possibly empty) set of its base points (including the infinitely near ones).
 We obtain a fibration $f:X \rightarrow \mathbb{P}^1$ defined as the composition of $\epsilon$ with the rational map $S \dashrightarrow \mathbb{P}^1$ defined by $\Lambda$.
-We will call $f$ the \emph{fibration defined by the pencil $\Lambda$}. \begin{defn} Let $f:X \rightarrow \mathbb{P}^1$ be a fibration.
+We will call $f$ the \emph{fibration defined by the pencil $\Lambda$}. \begin{defn}[\cite{S4}, Definition 3.1] Let $f:X \rightarrow \mathbb{P}^1$ be a fibration of genus $g$ and let $\mathcal{E}$ be as in \emph{(\ref{ext1ftorsionell})}.
 Then one has